Adenuga-Adeyemi/Adenuga-Adeyemi/README.md

 ---

 ## Fun Fact:
-I am known for my gentle disposition and my enthusiasm for networking.
+I am known for my enthusiasm for continuous learning and networking.
 Meeting new people and exploring different perspectives is something I truly enjoy!

 ---